CoutinhoEduardo/Pure-Spectrum-Challenge/readme.md

 - The system is now able to convert a .html to a pdf file for example and test.

-## Here you can find a technical documentation about the project: "diagram.jpg"
+## You can find the technical documentation about the project in the file "diagram.jpg"